The Qworum script, specification version 1

 <call object='["@", "shopping cart"]' href='view/' />

-Some of the faults that service calls can raise are origin and path.
+Some of the faults that service calls can raise are * origin and * reference.

 Service calls generate an HTTP(S) GET request when evaluated by the browser.